 Green Grace

 Green Grace is an award-winning faith-based coalition of volunteers who love, protect, and defend the Earth as God’s Holy Creation.
-It is designed to present a menu of large and small actions from which congregations may pick and choose in accordance with their strengths and interests and is open and available to any and all faith traditions.
+We help faith communities beyond our own to engage in both large and small actions in caring for the earth and all its creatures.
+We offer guidance and support for a variety of creation care ministries, from which congregations may pick and choose in accordance with their strengths and interests.
+Green Grace is open and available to any and all faith traditions.

 Grace Grounds

 Grace Grounds volunteers faithfully support and maintain the arboretum, and have worked to shift the landscape from generic, non-native plantings to native species.
-Thanks to their work, the Grace grounds are now home to certified pollinator/butterfly gardens, a community food garden, a free vegetable garden, a Saturday farmers market, a permanent water source for wildlife, and a pavilion with a green roof for community use.
-The entire property is certified as a National Wildlife Federation Urban Wildlife Habitat, listed as an official project for the Hamilton County Master Gardeners program, are a certified Monarch Waystation, and have butterfly gardens certified by the North American Butterfly Association (NABA).
+Thanks to their work, the Grace grounds are now home to certified pollinator/butterfly gardens, a community food garden, a free vegetable garden, a Saturday farmers’ market, a permanent water source for wildlife, and a pavilion with a green roof for community use.
+The entire property is certified as a National Wildlife Federation Urban Wildlife Habitat, listed as an official project for the Hamilton County Master Gardeners program, is certified as a Monarch Waystation, and is ahome to butterfly gardens certified by the North American Butterfly Association (NABA).

 Green Grace Arboretum

-Green Grace Arboretum was inspired by the mature tree canopy on the grounds of Grace Episcopal Church.
-Built in the late 1950s, this church owns an unusual and significant amount (~3 acres) green/ open space accessible to the public at all times.
-It sits in a densely populated, racially and economically diverse, park- starved, part of Chattanooga.
-The property is crossed by bus routes, pedestrian sidewalks and neighborhood foot traffic, as well as busy highways and high speed traffic corridors.
-This Tennessee Urban Forestry Council Certified Level 2 Arboretum is intended to be an oasis of green and calm in a loud, hot, busy neighborhood, offering both a respite and access into the natural world.
+The Green Grace Arboretum was inspired by the mature tree canopy on the grounds of Grace Episcopal Church.
+Built in the late 1950s, this church stewards a significant amount (~3 acres) of green/ open space accessible to the public at all times.
+Grace is surrounded by a densely populated, racially and economically diverse, park- starved part of Chattanooga.
+The property lies along bus routes, pedestrian sidewalks.
+We are accdessible by neighborhood foot traffic as well as busy highways and high speed traffic corridors.
+This Tennessee Urban Forestry Council Certified Level 2 Arboretum is intended to be an oasis of green and calm in a loud, hot, busy neighborhood, providing wildlife habitat along with a respite within the natural world.

 Green Buildings